Doubly stochastic arrays with small support: Main Results

 \begin{prevtheorem} For every pair of integers $n,m$ that satisfy

-there exist an extremal matrix in $\M(n,m)$ that is not minimum. \end{prevtheorem}
+there exist an extremal array in $\M(n,m)$ that is not minimum. \end{prevtheorem}

-For its proof we will use a characterization of extremal matrices using their associated graphs given by Brualdi \cite{Brou1}.
-We first define the associated graph $\G(A)$ of any $n \times m$ matrix $A=(a_{i,j})$ with $a_{i,j} \geq 0$ as follows.
+For its proof we will use a characterization of extremal arrays using their associated graphs given by Brualdi \cite{Brou1}.
+We first define the associated graph $\G(A)$ of any $n \times m$ array $A=(a_{i,j})$ with $a_{i,j} \geq 0$ as follows.
 For every row $i$ and every column $j$ we get a node $x_i$ and $y_j$ respectively, for $1 \leq i \leq n$ and $1 \leq j \leq m$.
 There is an edge joining $x_i$ and $y_j$ if and only if $a_{i,j} > 0$.
 Then the following theorem holds, see \cite{Brou1} and \cite{Brou2}.

 \begin{brualdi} \it{ A matrix $M \in \M(n,m)$ is extremal if and only if the connected components of $\G(M)$ are trees.
 Equivalently, $\G(M)$ has no cycles.} \end{brualdi}

 We are now ready to prove Theorem III.